StevenBlack/k7waterfront/topic/TreasureIslandMarina.md

 The Marina offers full marine services for all boating mechanical needs, power or sail.

   Any other info to share?
-Let me know! [[Steven Black]]
+Let me know!
+[Steven Black][stevenblack]

-Located in the St Lawrence River a few miles East of Kingston, tucked in beside [[Treasure Island]]
+Located in the St Lawrence River a few miles East of Kingston, tucked in beside [Treasure Island][treasureisland]

 * Dockage for 150 boats
 * Shore Power and Water